MindMatrix/opentracing-tutorial/csharp/src/lesson03/README.md

 del Program.cs
 ```

-Make some slight changes to have the App call the API instead of doing the string formatting work locally:
+Make some slight changes to have the App call the API instead of doing the string formatting work locally and make sure to rename `MainActive` to `Main` so your program has a main entry point to run:

 ```csharp
 ...